Email Leslie

 Picture (13x13, 122 bytes) The Educators Reference Desk - Excellent site for ideas on lessons plans.

-Picture (13x13, 122 bytes) Lessons Plans Pages - Huge resource for teacher on writing lesson plans -- free, but be prepared for all those ad windows to open when you use this one.
+Picture (13x13, 122 bytes) Hot Chalk Lessons Plans Pages - Huge resource for teacher on writing lesson plans -- free, but be prepared for all those ad windows to open when you use this one.

 Picture (13x13, 122 bytes) NY Times Lesson Plans